Bloomville, New York: Geography

 Bloomville is located in the West Branch Delaware River valley, north of the Catskill Mountains.
 Administratively part of Kortright, the Bloomville CDP has according to the United States Census Bureau, has a total area of 3.4 sqkm, all land.
 Bloomville is in the southwestern corner of Kortright.

 New York State Route 10 passes through the hamlet, leading southwest 7 mi to Delhi, the county seat, and northeast 12 mi to Stamford.

 The west end of the Catskill Scenic Trail, a rail-trail following the route of the former Ulster and Delaware Railroad, is in Bloomville.
 There is a parking lot just across Route 10 from the trailhead.

 Demographics

 Culture

-Like many communities in the Catskills, the Bloomville population is split between farmers and second-home owners.
 The Bloomville Methodist Episcopal Church is located within the community.

-Today Bloomville is part of a developing Catskills culinary community.
 A local restaurant, Table on Ten, was featured in Conde Nast Traveler and other culinary publications in 2014.
+Table on Ten closed in 2021 and its former location was bought by Alison Roman and converted into a food store in 2023.